ryz1g/Sudoku-Solving-Visualization/README.md

 2) Press Start then solve to visualize solving.
 3) Speed of solving and visualization can be controlled from the slider on the top.
 4) Max speed tries to in minimum time.
-5) Currently a custom Sudoku is not supported.
-Will be added soon. ;)
+5) For a different Sudoku, just change the code where the sudoku is hard coded. ;)

 REQUIRES KIVY GUI LIBRARY